dnhn/gca-site/src/content/docs/intro.md

 - Quick setup with [a single command](/install)!
 - Ease of use thanks to [simple CLI](/cli)

-## How this works
+## How Git Audio works

-This project installs a Git hook that plays an audio file every time you commit.
+This tool installs a Git hook that plays an audio file every time you commit.
 It uses the [post-commit](https://git-scm.com/docs/githooks#_post_commit) hook, which is triggered after a commit is made.
 The audio is played using the system’s default audio player: `afplay` on macOS, `aplay` or `paplay` on Linux, with `ffplay` as a fallback option.

 ## Compatibility